keoko/passa-paraula/README.md

 - timer & score on their own component

 ## DONE
+- format time in minutes:seconds
+- move score and timer to the center
 - remove web server dependency
 - circle in CSS3
 - CSS circles